-- Each student or team may submit only one Extreme Redesign entry per category.
+- Each student or team may submit only one entry per category.

-- Teams are limited to two people per entry.
+- Teams are limited to two people per entry.1

-- Each Extreme Redesign entry must include an STL file, which can be exported from most CAD software packages.
+- Your entry must include an STL file, which can be exported from most CAD software packages.
 (We will not accept any other file type.)
 Find more information on how to export an STL file here.

-- The size of the design must be no larger than 254 x 254 x 254 mm (10 x 10 x 10 in.).
+- The size of the design file that is submitted must be no larger than 254 x 254 x 254 mm (10 x 10 x 10 in.).
 If your design is larger, please scale down the STL file before submitting.

 - Any entry that could be used as a weapon, or is a replica of a weapon, will be considered ineligible for the contest.

-- All Extreme Redesign entries (including descriptions, designs, videos and/or images) submitted to Stratasys can be used by Stratasys for promotional purposes.
+- All Extreme Redesign entries (including descriptions, designs, videos and/or images) submitted to Stratasys can be used by Stratasys for publicity and marketing purposes.

-The 2013 Extreme Redesign 3D printing challenge is now closed.
-The 2014 contest will open in September 2013.
+The 12th annual Extreme Redesign 3D Printing Challenge will open in September 2015.